Compare School Options

 Choose your area of study

 The first step in choosing an online master’s in school counseling program is deciding on your specific goals.
-Some schools offer specializations such as substance abuse or mental health, covering the behavioral and cognitive issues that typically affect young children, adolescents, and adults.
+Some schools offer concentrations such as substance abuse or mental health, covering the behavioral and cognitive issues that typically affect young children, adolescents, and adults.
 Other programs have a bilingual extension, allowing for certification in another language, such as Spanish.

 Research schools and programs